Rothamsted/script-collection/FindInsertSeq/README.txt

 A further smaller file is available here however this will just test the insertion point and plasmid coverage as I filtered the reads that map to the plasmid. https://rrescloud.rothamsted.ac.uk/public.php?service=files&t=c12fcf15ca672a2fade4eb5a426b5950

+Put either the small or larger dataset into the same folder that contains the Reads.txt file "/FindInsertSeq directory/test_data/"
-The larger file download link will contain: Reads.txt file which contains your set of paired read filenames separated by a comma, and sample data "3002subR1_25.fastq", "3002subR2_25.fastq", "plasmid1.fasta", "RRes_GZ.fasta".
+The larger file download link will contain: sample data "3002subR1_25.fastq", "3002subR2_25.fastq", "plasmid1.fasta", "RRes_GZ.fasta".
-The smaller file download link will contain: Reads.txt file which contains your set of paired read filenames separated by a comma, and sample data "3002subR1_small.fastq", "3002subR2_small.fastq", "plasmid1.fasta", "RRes_GZ.fasta".
+The smaller file download link will contain: sample data "3002subR1_small.fastq", "3002subR2_small.fastq", "plasmid1.fasta", "RRes_GZ.fasta".

 Open the "Reads.txt" file and you will see the names of the left and right fastq files separated by a comma that matches the sample data.
 If you change this file by adding additional or different paired data in windows make sure it is in linux format by doing a "dos2unix Reads.txt".
+If using the small data set change the Reads.txt file to:
+3002subR1_small.fastq,3002subR2_small.fastq

 Run the FindInsertSeq script by typing:
 [The script] [plasmid sequence] [genomic reference sequence]